koorifukai/HumbleRayTracer/README.md

-# SimpleRayTracer
+# HumbleRayTracer
-A simple ray tracer suited for rendering geometrical optics
+A humble ray tracer for rendering geometrical optics